Anti-LM Decoding for Zero-shot In-context Machine Translation: Introduction

 We hypothesise that poor translations may be due to a strong prior bias of the dominant source language, but that this bias should diminish over future decoding steps.
 Anti-LM modifies the original logits by taking the difference of the next token logits, conditioned on the source sentence to be translated.
 Penalising the conditional source sentence logits discourages the model from continuing the non-translated generation from the source sentence or regurgitating it.
 We consider this negative scenario as a ``failure to translate''.

-Our work falls under the category of contrastive objectives, which were popularised by \citet{li2015diversity}.
-We thus compare our approach against ``conditional domain PMI'' \cite{holtzman-etal-2021-surface} and ``context-aware'' decoding \cite{shi2023trusting}, which are contrastive objective variants that were designed for the biases of LLMs.
+Our work falls under the category of contrastive objectives, which were popularised by \citet{li-etal-2016-diversity}.
+We compare our approach against other contrastive objectives: ``conditional domain PMI'' \cite{holtzman-etal-2021-surface} and ``context-aware'' decoding \cite{shi2023trusting}.
 Our method consistently outperforms competitive baselines across language directions and model sizes, and the default objective by up to 20 BLEU points.
-Analysis indicates that most of the gains are coming from the ``failure to translate'' case which it was explicitly designed for.
+Analysis shows that most of the gains come from the ``failure to translate'' case which the method was designed for.

+In addition, compared to the other contrastive decoding objectives, we only need to compute the contrastive logits (to be subtracted) once for the source sentence and not at every time step.